Forensic and National Security Sciences Institute (FNSSI)

 Over 90% of FNSSI employed graduates are working in an area related to their field of study.

-The Forensic and National Security Sciences Institute (FNSSI) is a national research institution where you can take your first steps towards a career at the nexus of science, crime investigation and security.
+The Forensic and National Security Sciences Institute (FNSSI) is a national education and research institution where you can take your first steps towards a career at the nexus of science, criminal investigation and national security.

 One-on-one advising helps you design a course of study appropriate for your specific career goals.
 For example, if you are interested in a career in national security sciences, the program can be tailored to suit your career goals with additional courses in political science and law.

-Your studies will span the fields of anthropology, biochemistry, biology, chemistry, earth sciences, physics, psychology and sociology.
+Your studies can span the fields of anthropology, biochemistry, biology, chemistry, computer science, earth sciences, physics, psychology and sociology.
 You’ll benefit from diverse coursework, real-world field experiences and extensive lab resources.

-- Specialized courses and exposure to current practices and theories taught by active researchers and experts in the field.
+- Specialized courses and exposure to current practices and theories taught by active researchers and practitioners in forensic science and national security.

 - A growing number of institutional partnerships, and close proximity to the Onondaga County Wallie Howard Jr. Center for Forensic Sciences, and numerous relationships with local and federal forensic organizations.

-- Hands-on internship experiences at the Onondaga County Center for Forensic Sciences, the New York State Police Forensic Investigation Center, the FBI Laboratories, National Center for Missing and Exploited Children, and other federal, state, or local facilities.
+- Hands-on internship experiences possible at laboratories such as the Onondaga County Center for Forensic Sciences, the Onondaga County District Attorney’s Office, the New York City Office of the Chief Medical Examiner, FBI, and in industry with companies such as NicheVision Forensics and other federal, state, or local agencies and corporations.

 - Emphasis on student participation in laboratory research, with opportunities to write about and defend original research projects.